naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 **price** - Price ID of the product created in your Stripe account.

+To create a checkout button for accepting recurring subscription payments, you need to set the "mode" parameter to "subscription" in the shortcode:

+`[wp_stripe_checkout_v3 price="price_UY9NozbEy7T3PUlk" mode="subscription"]`

+The product in question must also be of type "Recurring" in your Stripe account.

 === Shortcode Parameters ===

 You can add additional parameters in the shortcode to customize your Stripe checkout button.